'Irish Gold' rose Description

 Photo courtesy of Graebear's Roses

 Registration name: Irish Gold

 Yellow.
-Mild fragrance.
+Moderate fragrance.
 33 petals.
 Average diameter 7".
-Large, double (17-25 petals), high-centered, quilled bloom form.
+Very large, full (26-40 petals), high-centered, quilled bloom form.
 Blooms in flushes throughout the season.
+Ovoid buds.

 USDA zone 7b through 10b.
 Disease susceptibility: disease resistant, susceptible to blackspot .
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).

 Named for Alexander Dickson III who was born in 1893 and died 15 October 1975.